 Many of those with a bach or holiday home are offsetting the maintenance and other costs, by renting it out on a casual basis via online platforms like Airbnb, Bookabach, and Bachcare, when they are not using it themselves.
 Here are some things to consider when doing so.

 According the Bachcare most New Zealanders prefer to rent modern and luxury holiday homes when going on holiday, rather than staying in a classic Kiwi bach.
 Wi-fi seems to be a must have, they prefer linen to be provided, and most do not want the hassle of cleaning and rubbish removal.
 Wi-fi was especially important for the under 34 age group so if you don’t want young people staying in your holiday home – just say “wi-fi not available” in your advert!
 It seems they just can’t do without their social media and live-streaming of entertainment, but internet access is also important to the 35 to 54 age group; just under 50% said they needed to do some form of work while on holiday.
+Fortunately, fast internet connection is one of the Business broadband features.
 This group rates “value for money” at the top of their needs list.
 It seems most holiday home renters want the comforts of home.

 According to the survey a big put-off for holiday makers is having to pay taxes or levies.
 Nine out of 10 said they would change their holiday plans to avoid the taxes.
 Here’s the lesson for local authorities – if you want to scare away visitors to your region – just make your presence felt through rules and regulations.

 Meanwhile, those who do rent their holiday home are attracting greater attention from regulators.
 The Rotorua Lakes Council for example has a policy of charging commercial rates to homeowners who rent their home to paying guests in excess of 100 days a year.
 They say it’s to protect moteliers and is not a revenue gathering exercise – ‘yeah right’!